Florida Panhandle Truck Accident Lawyer

 - Multiple bone fractures

 - Crush injuries

 - Spinal cord injuries

 - Internal organ damage

 If you or a loved one has a catastrophic injury, you may have grounds to go up against the trucking company or another defendant in pursuit of maximum recovery.
 If you have minor injuries, you may only have the right to bring a no-fault claim with your own insurer in Florida.
 Either way, you may be eligible to recover the costs of losses such as medical expenses, lost income, vehicle repairs, physical pain, and emotional suffering.
 At Wettermark Keith, we can review your case and list your options.

-Here at Wettermark Keith, no case is too big and no case is too small for our expert injury lawyers to pursue.
+Here at Wettermark Keith, no case is too big—nor too small—for our expert injury lawyers to pursue.
 Our top attorneys represent each and every client with the utmost respect, compassion, and employ the thorough legal expertise needed to make their case a success.
-We realize that this is likely a difficult situation for you and possibly your family and are here for you.
+We realize that this is likely a difficult situation for you, and possibly your family, and are here for you.

 No Recovery, No Fee Guarantee

 When selecting clients to represent in court, our firm operates on a contingency fee basis.
 What this means to our clients is simple: if we don’t win your case, you won’t pay anything.
 We choose to operate this way for the sole benefit of our clients; we want to see you obtain a successful recovery so that you can continue to carry on with your life.